Kalesh-Singh/UDP-Socket-Programming/README.md

 #### Note: ####
 + All messages sent by the client contains a leading sequence number field which is 1 byte in size and has a value of either 0 or 1.
 + For each consecutive send and receive the client increments the sequence number once using modulo 2 arithmetic.
-+ The client's expected sequence number is the same as that of its last packet it sent.
++ Hence, the client's expected sequence number is the same as that of its last sent packet.
-+ If an acknowledgement is not received within 2 seconds or if the received acknowledgement contains an incorrect sequence number, the client retransmits the last message, until an acknowledgement with the correct sequence number is received.
++ If an acknowledgement is not received within ```2 seconds``` or if the received acknowledgement contains an incorrect sequence number, the client retransmits the last message, until an acknowledgement with the correct sequence number is received.
 + Modulo 2 arithmetic: ```seqNum = (seqNum + 1) % 2```

 _The client sends 2 types of messages to the server:_